What’s the average class size at Florida Poly?

 With digital permits, the license number becomes the permit.
 Up to four vehicles can be registered for one parking pass.
 As long as each vehicle is listed on an account then they have a valid digital permit.
 Digital permits still only allow one vehicle under a registered account to be on campus at a time.
 Unregistered vehicles or multiple vehicles on campus at the same time under one account will result in a citation.

 Where can I park with a student decal?

 General parking student decals can be used in Lots 4, 6, 8 and some spaces on Lot 3.
 Decals cannot be used in reserved or faculty/staff spaces or in Lot 1, 2 and 3.

 Where do visitors park, and how much does parking cost?

 Visitor parking is located in Lot 1, 2, Lot 3 and Lot 8.
 There are park-and-pay kiosks located in each lot.
 Visitor parking spaces are designated with signs that indicate “Visitors Park and Pay.”
 Two-hour parking is $2, and all day parking is $5.
 Kiosks accept debit or credit cards only.
+Visitors can also pay through the Whoosh app.
 To obtain a visitor’s pass using cash, contact the parking office in the Wellness Center or call 863.874.8440.

 I have visitors coming to campus.
 Can I purchase a visitor’s pass for multiple days?